GauthamSks/Debugging-CNNs/README.md

 # <div align='center'><i>Visualizing CNNs</i></div>

-<div align='left'>It’s often said that deep-learning models are “black boxes”: learning representations that are difficult to extract and present in a human-readable form.
+<div align='center'>It’s often said that deep-learning models are “black boxes”: learning representations that are difficult to extract and present in a human-readable form.
 Although this is partially true for certain types of deep-learning models, it’s definitely not true for convnet's.
 Here I shall briefly explain some of the techniques for visualizing what the convnet's has learned.
 In application programming, we have debugging and error checking statements like print, assert, try-catch, etc. But when it comes to deep neural networks, debugging them becomes a bit tricky.
 Fortunately, CNN's takes inputs (images) which are visually interpretable by humans so by visualizing what the convnet's has learned we can debug them effectively.</div>

 <p></p>